MicrosoftDocs/Managed-Desktop/managed-desktop/prepare/partner-registration.md

 2. Select **Customers** from the Partner Center menu and then select the customer whose devices you want to manage.
 3. On the customer's detail page, select **Devices**.
 4. Under **Apply profiles** to devices, select **Add devices**.
-5. Enter the appropriate Group Tag for the device profile you've selected (as shown in the following table) and then select **Browse** to upload the customer's list (in .csv file format) to Partner Center.
+5. Enter the appropriate group tag for the device profile you've selected (as shown in the following table) and then select **Browse** to upload the customer's list (in .csv file format) to Partner Center.

 | Device profile | Autopilot group tag (standard mode) | Group tag (shared device mode) |
 | ----- | ----- | ----- |